mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 ### Directives

-- `max-age:` how long user agents will redirect to HTTPS, in seconds
+- `max-age`: number of seconds the user agent will enforce the key pins and require a site to use a cert that satisfies them
 - `includeSubDomains:` whether user agents should upgrade requests on subdomains
 - `preload:` whether the site should be included in the [HSTS preload list](https://hstspreload.org/)